kardianos/vendor-spec/README.md

 In all cases the "Local" field points to where the package sits on disk within the GOPATH.
 The "Vendor" field always gives the original vendor's import path.

-### Tool field
-A vendor tool is allowed to write a superset of fields in the file.
-To know how to interpret these fields the name of the tool must be known.

 ### Vendor and Local fields
 The Vendor field is the path that would be used to fetch the non-copied revision